fluent/fluent-package-builder/README.md

 ### Note for AArch64 platforms

-You can also built packages for AArch64 platforms like this:
+You can also build packages for AArch64 platforms like this:

 ```console
 % rake yum:build YUM_TARGETS="centos-8-aarch64"